 Guanacaste, Costa Rica Airport to Fly Into

-Fly into Liberia International Airport, the hub for Guanacaste.
-This airport is about a 25 minute drive to the Papagayo Peninsula, 1 hour to Tamarindo/Conchal and 2 hours to Samara.
+Fly into Guanacaste Airport, the hub for Guanacaste.
+This airport is about a 25 minute drive to the Papagayo Peninsula, a little over an 1 hour to Tamarindo/Conchal and 2 hours to Samara.
+Airport code is LIR.

-From San Jose International Airport, it is about a 3 hour drive to Liberia.
+From San Jose International Airport, it is about a 3 hour drive to Liberia city.
+Airport code is SJO.

 Where to Stay in Guanacaste

-Most people who visit Guanacaste are there for a beach vacation and there are many beaches to choose from.
+Most people visit Guanacaste for a beach vacation.
+However, Guanacaste is not just the beach.
+Mountain towns like Tilaran, Curubande and Nuevo Arenal are in part of the Guanacaste province.
 You can click here to see an interactive map with recommended places to stay.

 Hotels and Resorts in Guanacaste, Costa Rica

 Guanacaste has the most all-inclusive resorts and luxury hotels in Costa Rica.
-Popular resorts in Guanacaste are the RIU, Four Seasons, Margaritaville Beach Resort Playa Flamingo, Villas Playa Samara, Secrets, Westin Playa Conchal, W Costa Rica, Occidental Langosta, Dreams Las Mareas, JW Marriott and Planet Hollywood.
+Popular resorts and luxury hotels in Guanacaste are the Riu Guanacaste, Riu Palace, Four Seasons, Margaritaville Beach Resort Playa Flamingo, Villas Playa Samara, Secrets Papagayo, Westin Playa Conchal, W Costa Rica, Occidental Langosta, Occidental Papagayo, Dreams Las Mareas, JW Marriott and Planet Hollywood.

-For luxury boutique hotels, check Villa Buena Onda, Kasiiya, Casa Chameleon Las Catalinas, Cala Luna, Kintiri Glamping, Andaz Papagayo, Tierra Magnifica Boutique Hotel, El Mangroove Autograph Collection and Los Altos de Eros.
+For luxury boutique hotels, check Villa Buena Onda, Kasiiya, Casa Chameleon Las Catalinas, Cala Luna, Andaz Papagayo, Tierra Magnifica Boutique Hotel, El Mangroove Autograph Collection and Los Altos de Eros.

 How to Get Around Guanacaste

 Ultimately, the best way to get around Guanacaste is by car.
-As this province is very big and still quite rural, bus routes are not common between beaches and points of interest.
-Majority of natural attractions and places of interest are only accessible by car.
+As this province is very big and still quite rural, direct bus routes are not common between beaches and points of interest.
+Majority of natural attractions, beaches and places of interest are only accessible by car.

 Read our tips for renting a car in Costa Rica and also get our Costa Rica car rental discount!

 If your trip is very short and you are staying at a resort or right in town, you don’t necessarily need a car.
-You can book tours with transportation included.
+You can book tours with transportation included and stay the rest of your time in the resort.
 But for those who want to explore, a car is the best and only way to see more of Guanacaste.

 And for those with an extra adventurous side, make sure to rent a 4×4 to really go off the beaten path!